 A countryside walk and a pub lunch.
 The perfect combination.

-Ahhh, the glorious British Summertime… Sunshine infused days and balmy evenings, beckoning us out into the great outdoors to walk whenever we can - and it’s true to say that the Meon Valley countryside’s never looked better.
+Ahhh, the glorious British Great Outdoors, beckoning us out to walk whenever we can - and it’s true to say that the Meon Valley countryside’s never looked better.

 Home of the Bakers Arms, the picturesque, Meon Valley village of Droxford is nestled amongst some seriously lovely countryside and it’s neighbour to some of Hampshire’s prettiest villages.

 The Wayfarers Walk passes through Droxford (if you own a pair of walking boots, you’ll have heard of it) as does the River Meon which, during the summertime, offers a host of paddling, fish spotting and photo-taking opportunities.
 When life’s busy it’s easy to forget that there are some great places to escape to right on our doorsteps and a good dose of nostalgia and fresh air works wonders for the soul - as well as the stress levels.
 With this in mind, we’ve hunted out a couple of nice, leisurely local walks, just in case you find yourself at a loose end this weekend.

 It goes without saying that a good walk is a sure route to a big appetite, so picking a great pub to start from, finish at or pass by has got to be a top priority when it comes to route planning.
 Combine the delights of the Droxford countryside and the brilliant Bakers Arms menu and it’s fair to say you’ve got a match made in heaven.